 Juniper routers can generate and send flow records to a management server.
-This allows the administrator to monitor all the traffic that is being routed and better understand the users’ behavior and needs when using the network.
-Besides that, it also creates a database with every connection originated or destined to your autonomous system for further consultation.
+This feature allows the administrator to monitor all the traffic that flows through the router, giving him a better picture of the users’ behavior and also enabling every connection originated or destined to that particular autonomous system to be recorded for compliance requirements.

 This article shows how to configure a Juniper router to authenticate users on a RADIUS server.

 1. Configure the router with the RADIUS server information:

 In this case, the RADIUS server is with the IP address of 10.0.12.1, UDP port 1812.

 This article explains how to add new Netflow listeners to Cacti.
 By default, Cacti is not able to show Netflow reports.
 So, to follow the steps in this article, the Flowview plugin have to be installed on Cacti.